 Auckland, New Zealand is the perfect mix of urban convenience and natural beauty!
 The largest metropolis in the country, Auckland contains almost ¼ of the total population of New Zealand.
 It is home to nearly 1.8 Million residents who enjoy an enviable quality of life.
 With a vibrant city that is surrounded by natural beauty, visitors can experience volcanic hills, beaches, islands, bays and so much more.
 Auckland is the only city in the world built on an active volcanic field!
-The outstanding landscape was celebrated by the country’s famous resident, Peter Jackson, who used many locations in New Zealand as the settings for his “Lord of the Rings” Trilogy and the “Hobbit” films.
+The outstanding landscape was celebrated by the country’s famous resident, Peter Jackson, who used many locations in New Zealand as the setting for his “Lord of the Rings” Trilogy and the “Hobbit” films.

 There’s always a sail on in Auckland!

-Auckland is located in the North Island between two natural harbours, it is locked in by the Tasman Sea in the west and the Hauraki Gulf of the Pacific ocean in the east.
+Auckland is located in the North Island between two natural harbours, it is locked in by the Tasman Sea in the west and the Hauraki Gulf of the Pacific Ocean in the east.
 Fully one third of residents in Auckland own a boat, explaining where it earned its nickname, “City of Sails”.

-Here’s a Pro-tip: This city is great for all types of travellers, whether your looking for a budget stay or you desire more luxury.
+Here’s a Pro-tip: This city is great for all types of travellers, whether you’re looking for a budget stay or you desire more luxury.
 The New Zealand Dollar, is around NZ$ 2.00 = GB£1.00 so trading currency is easy!

 Auckland International Airport is the largest and most important gateway into New Zealand.
 It is located 20km from the city centre but is easily accessible by taxi, shuttle bus and the Sky Bus.
 The Sky Bus would be my recommendation for the most cost-effective and efficient transport link into the city as it runs at all hours every day.
-The city’s public transport is a great way to travel once your settled in.
+The city’s public transport is a great way to travel once you settled in.
 It’s easy to grab a train, bus or ferry throughout the metropolis with regular routes to most major attractions and the main shopping, dining and entertainment neighbourhoods.

 Here are some great sites to see in and around Auckland: